m0gliE/node-tip-bot/README.md

 ![cannacoin](https://avatars1.githubusercontent.com/u/6781598?s=460)

 node-tip-bot is an open-source node.js IRC bot for tipping with altcoins.
-It uses [node-cannacoin](https://github.com/cannacoin-project/node-cannacoin) for integration with Litecoin's JSON RPC API.
+It uses [node-cannacoin](https://github.com/cannacoin-project/node-cannacoin) for integration with Cannacoin's JSON RPC API.

 # Installation
 To install node-tip-bot simply clone this repo and install dependencies: